-Pemberton Greenish LLP is a Limited Liability Partnership registered in England and Wales with registered number OC 350893 and is authorised and regulated by the Solicitors Regulation Authority with SRA number 532903.
+Pemberton Greenish is a trading name of Cripps LLP which is a Limited Liability Partnership registered in England and Wales with registered number OC311169 and is authorised and regulated by the Solicitors Regulation Authority with SRA number 420623.

-References to ‘Pemberton Greenish’, ‘the firm’, ‘we’, ‘us’ or ‘our’ throughout this website means or refers to Pemberton Greenish LLP and/or its affiliated business.
+References to ‘Pemberton Greenish’, ‘the firm’, ‘we’, ‘us’ or ‘our’ throughout this website means or refers to Pemberton Greenish and/or Cripps LLP.

-The firm’s registered office and place of business is at 45 Cadogan Gardens, London SW3 2AQ where a list of members’ names is available for inspection.
-Any reference on this website to a “partner” mean a member of Pemberton Greenish LLP.
+The firm’s registered office is Number 22 Mount Ephraim, Tunbridge Wells, Kent TN4 8AS.
+Pemberton Greenish trades as 45 Cadogan Gardens, London SW3 2AQ where a list of members’ names is available for inspection.
+Any reference on this website to a “partner” mean a member of Cripps LLP.

 Set out below are:

-This website is owned by Pemberton Greenish LLP.
-A reference to ‘Pemberton Greenish’, the ‘firm’, ‘we’, ‘us’ or ‘our’ mean or refer to Pemberton Greenish LLP as the context requires.
+This website is owned by Cripps LLP.
+A reference to ‘Pemberton Greenish’, the ‘firm’, ‘we’, ‘us’ or ‘our’ mean or refer to Pemberton Greenish which is a trading name of Cripps LLP as the context requires.